All Products

 The API risk detection model detects that the response of the API contains sensitive information about servers.
 Attackers may use the sensitive information to attack the servers and obtain control permissions.

-We recommend that you perform troubleshooting based on log details to check whether the returned data is as expected.
-This prevents such data from being directly returned to the frontend.
+We recommend that you perform troubleshooting based on sample data and check whether data is returned as expected.
+Do not allow data to be directly returned to the frontend.

 Internal IP Address Leak